jaredly/geometricart/Roadmap.md

+- [ ] OK USE THE TWO WEBSITES IN TANDEM
+  - like POST back and forth, it's fine

+--

+- [ ] DELETE A TILING ive made a terrible mistake

 - [ ] hovering over a tiling in the sidebar should show the outline in the main area, and maybe and overlay of what it looks like tiled?